WorldHealthOrganization/app/docs/release/privacy_check_details.md

 1. Data Quality:
 You should only collect information which is relevant and accurate for a particular aim.
 1. Individual Participation:
 The concerned individual should know if their information has been collected and must be able to access it if such data exists.
+They should also be able to delete it upon request.
 1. Purpose Specification:
 The intended use for a particular piece of information must be known at the time of collection.
 1. Use Limitation: